MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/1-introduction.md

 - **Define analysis goals**: Determine what information will provide you with the insights you need.
 - **Explore and assess logs**: Examine the raw log data you've collected in your Log Analytics workspace.
-- **Extract, transform, and summarize insights**: Use KQL to deliver clear and meaningful insights.
+- **Extract and summarize insights**: Use KQL to deliver clear and meaningful information that answers your analysis goals.

 <!-- 4.
 Terminal learning objective ----------------------------------------------------------------------